 Our core purpose is to work with people and lead communities in improving their mental and physical health and wellbeing for a better life; through delivering excellent and responsive prevention, diagnosis, early intervention, treatment and care.

-Surrey and Borders Partnership NHS Foundation Trust is the leading provider of health and social care services for people of all ages with mental ill-health and learning disabilities in Surrey & North East Hampshire and drug & alcohol services in Surrey, Hounslow and Brighton.
+Surrey and Borders Partnership NHS Foundation Trust is the leading provider of health and social care services for people of all ages with mental ill-health and learning disabilities in Surrey & North East Hampshire and drug & alcohol services in Surrey and Brighton.

-We also provide social care services for people with a learning disability in Croydon; supported living social care services in Hampshire; and autism assessment services in Portsmouth.
+We also provide social care services for people with a learning disability in Croydon and ASD and ADHD assessment services in Hampshire.

 We deliver high quality care across our 140 services, all of which are registered with the Care Quality Commission.
 Individual treatment and support which helps people work towards recovery is at the heart of everything we do.